-Countryside: Pretty scenery throughout the stage, especially in the afternoon when we go through the Cairngorms mountains.
+Scenery: Lush scenery throughout this region, especially in the afternoon, when we will pass through the Cairngorms mountains.

 08.00hrs - Edinburgh –Departure-.
-We travel to another historic city near Edinburgh.
+We start the day by travelling to another historic city near Edinburgh.

 15.00hrs - Pitlochry –Departure-.

-15.15 hrs - Blair Castle. - Tickets are included to this beautiful palace with its impressive gardens. -
+15.15 hrs - Blair Castle. - Entrance included to this beautiful palace and impressive grounds.

-Notes: We recommend having some warm clothes to hand, you may need them to enjoy the boat trip more.
-The schedules of this stage may change depending on the time assigned for the Loch Ness crossing.
+Notes: We recommend having some warm clothes to hand, you may need them to enjoy the boat trip.
+The schedules of this day may change depending on the time assigned for crossing the Loch Ness.

 08.00 hrs - Inverness –Departure-.
-We have a stage loaded with thrills.
-Amidst very beautiful scenery, forests, lakes, empty lands and fields in the North of Scotland.
+We have a thrilling day ahead, amidst very beautiful scenery, forests, lakes, empty lands and fields in the North of Scotland.

 10:30 hrs - EILEAN CASTLE, a very picturesque castle in the waters of the fiord.
-We will remember the ghosts that fill the castles of Scotland.
+We will be reminded of the ghosts that fill the castles of Scotland.
 Tickets included.

 11:30 hrs - Eilean Castle –Departure-.
-Mountings and lakes line our way.
+We can observe mountains and lakes in this route.

-12:45 hrs - FORT AUGUSTUS where we will see the lock system and have time to stroll and find a place for lunch.
+12:45 hrs - FORT AUGUSTUS where we will get to know the sluice system and have time to stroll and find a place for lunch.

 14.00 hrs - Fort Augustus –Departure- .
 We go round LOCH NESS .
-We will see the mediaeval URQUHART Castle i n ruins by the lake ( tickets included) .
+We will see the medieval URQUHART Castle in ruins by the lake ( tickets included) .

 At around 15:30 hrs we include a boat trip from Urquhart Castle in the dark waters of the lake, for around 60 minutes to Dochgarroch.

 17.00 hrs - Inverness.
 Arrival in the capital of the Highlands and the only city of the region on the mouth of the river Ness.
-Dinner included and accommodation in INVERNESS.
+Accommodation in INVERNESS.

 Countryside: Once more, beautiful lake and mountain scenery, huge open spaces, isolated areas and thick forests.